m-nahirny/GreenhouseVentController/README.md

 ## Algorithm

-The software is fairly simple - initialze the system and in a loop check the temperature, decide if the vents need to be opened or closed, display the state, send the state using ESP Now, wait 5 seconds and loop.
+The software is fairly simple - initialize the system and in a loop check the temperature, decide if the vents need to be opened or closed, display the state, send the state using ESP Now, wait 5 seconds and loop.

 The main complication is controlling the relays.
 In order to preserve IO pins Kincony uses the I2C addressable IO expander PFC8574.
 To set the relay positions all relays are set at once by writing to a register in the PFC8574.
 Inputs are handled the same way.
 The lowest three bits control the three relays.
 Bit 0 is relay K1 in the circuit diagram, bit 1 is K2 and bit 3 is K3.
 To extend the actuator, the motor is disabled by sending 0x00 then the motor is enabled with forward direction by sending 0x01.
 To retract the actuator 0x06 is send to set the direction and disable the motor then 0x07 is sent to set the direction and enable the motor.